Carlos Correa Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

+- The Blue Jays pitching staff leads MLB with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have the seventh-ranked team ERA among all MLB pitching staffs (3.77).
+- The Blue Jays have a 3.85 team ERA that ranks ninth among all league pitching staffs.

-- The Blue Jays allow the fifth-most home runs in baseball (86 total, 1.3 per game).
+- Blue Jays pitchers combine to surrender the fourth-most home runs in baseball (89 total, 1.3 per game).

-- Richards starts for the first time this season for the Blue Jays.

-- The 30-year-old righty has pitched out of the bullpen 21 times this season.

 © 2023 Data Skrive.
 All rights reserved.